mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 #### 3.2.5 Planning View {#planning-view}

 The planning view gives you a clear visual representation of initiatives on a timeline to assist you with planning, coordination, and decision-making.
-Initiatives in this view are sorted by their start date.
+Initiatives in this view are sorted by their go-live date.
 You can see maximum one years back and two years ahead from the current date.

 {{< figure src="/attachments/developerportal/portfolio-management/planning-view.png" >}}